yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/read-committed.md

 Note that the implementation in PostgreSQL (discussed above) can theoretically lead to two different visible semantics:

-1. One is the common case which uses an inconsistent snapshot of the database for the same statement's execution.
+* A common case which uses an inconsistent snapshot of the database for the same statement's execution.
-1. the other is a degenerate situation that is highly unlikely to be seen in practice, but is nevertheless possible and provides a stronger guarantee by using a consistent snapshot for the whole statement while still upholding the semantics of Read Committed isolation.
+* A degenerate situation that is highly unlikely to be seen in practice, but is nevertheless possible and provides a stronger guarantee by using a consistent snapshot for the whole statement while still upholding the semantics of Read Committed isolation.

 ### Common case in PostgreSQL